The following missions and badges are available to anyone wanting to learn about getting involved in the SAP Community:

 Explore new skills and successfully complete one openSAP course to earn your first Record of Achievement.

-Successfully complete two openSAP courses and start to shine like the star that you are!
+Successfully complete one more openSAP course and start to shine like the star that you are!
 Look at all those new skills!

 You spend your free time learning.
-Complete five openSAP courses to show what a smart fellow you are – for you’re a jolly good fellow!
+Complete three more openSAP courses to show what a smart fellow you are – for you’re a jolly good fellow!

-Show your enthusiasm for learning with openSAP and complete ten courses!
+Show your enthusiasm for learning with openSAP and complete five more courses!

 You’re definitely an SAP expert and more than the average learner.
-Complete 20 openSAP courses.
+Complete ten more openSAP courses.

 You know a lot about the latest innovations from SAP.
 Design an openSAP course.
 You are one of the brains behind openSAP!